qtnc/6pad2/doc/command-line-options.md

 ## /run=script.py
 Run the specified script, immediately after the load of all extensions and the implicit initialization script (6pad++.py).

+## /configfile=file.ini
+Load the specified configuration file in place of the default one.
+You can type `/configfile=-` to open 6pad++ without any configuration file.

+## /nacked
+Load 6pad++ without any extension, i.e. ignore all extensions specified in the configuration file.
+Only extensions specified in the command line with `/extension` are loaded.

 ## /headless
 Run 6pad++ in headless mode, i.e. no window is displayed on screen.
 This can be useful to batch process many files with a script, or perform other operations that can be run rather quickly and without needing any user interaction.